A mural depicting Blackfoot symbols of healing was unveiled in downtown Red Deer Tuesday as the 10th and final Art Alley Mural project.

 When balanced together, thee elements create unity, said Willert.

-When Sparrow, who painted the buffalo that are central to Aboriginal culture, left the mural project early because of other commitments, Willert spent a month-and-a-half finishing the project through all kinds of weather.
+When Sparrow, who painted the buffalo that are central to Aboriginal culture, started another year at school, Willert spent a month-and-a-half on the rest of the project, working through all kinds of weather.

 He hopes the final result inspires people to work on bettering themselves at a time when much healing is needed in society.
 Willert encouraged Aboriginal Red Deerians to be proud of their culture, taking cues from traditional teachings to create a healthier life.